HomeArtHP Z800 with dual Intel Xeon 5690, 4xRaid0 SSD and NVME

 HP Z800 with dual Intel Xeon 5690, 4xRaid0 SSD and NVME

-About ten years ago I purchased a HP Z800 Workstation, mainly for my Adobe Photoshop and Lightroom needs.
-Back then, it was a great deal having a dual CPU Workstation.
-I think I’ve used the Z800 for 3-4 years and in all that time never let me down.
-No HDD problems, no CPU or RAM issues.
-After that, I migrated to Intel 3, 5, 7, 9 series CPUs.
-Never been an AMD fan, mainly because of the heat and the noise, which I hate when I’m working.
-And, somehow, Intel based CPUs, in my opinion, are more stable (at least for my needs).
+About ten years ago I bought an HP Z800 Workstation, mainly for my Adobe Photoshop and Lightroom work.
+Back then a dual CPU workstation at that price was a strong deal.
+I ran the Z800 for three or four years and it never let me down: no hard drive trouble, no CPU or RAM issues.
+After that I moved on to Intel 3, 5, 7, and 9 series CPUs.
+I have never been an AMD fan, mostly because of the heat and the noise, which I hate when I am working.
+Intel based chips have also felt more stable to me, at least for what I do.

-So, my old Z800 was deposited for years, however, in 2019 I transformed it into a NAS and a CentOS based WHM for some server testing purposes.
-My SAS hard drives were refurbished, and for some reason one of them failed and, to be completely honest, I salvaged the 48GB of DDR3 and some other components and I just threw away my old Z800.
-Another contributing factor was that my old Z800’s motherboard was v2 and I couldn’t use a pair of X5690.
-So I was hunting a version 3 motherboard, which supports the X5690s.
+So the old Z800 sat in storage for years.
+In 2019 I turned it into a NAS and a CentOS based WHM box for some server testing.
+My SAS drives were refurbished, and one of them failed.
+To be honest, I salvaged the 48GB of DDR3 and a few other parts and threw the rest of the old Z800 away.
+The other reason was the motherboard: it was a v2 board, so I could not run a pair of X5690.
+That sent me hunting for a version 3 motherboard, which supports the X5690s.

 X6580 XEON